Devsaci/dakachatgpt_v2/README.txt

 28. Designing and implementing the landing screen UI
 29. Implementing chat screen UI with StreamBuilder and handling input messages
 30. Implementing chat input field with the send button
+31. Implementing a chat provider for sending and receiving messages